 This way, you know what content resonates best with your target audience so that you can continue producing quality content that speaks directly to them.

-By creating content around key topics related to your platform and sharing it with the world via social media channels, you can build Momentum for yourself and the election season overall.
+Creating content around key topics related to your platform and sharing it with the world via social media channels allows you to build Momentum for yourself and the election season.

 It will help ensure that people remember who you are when they enter the voting booths come to Election Day!

 Social media allows political candidates to have direct conversations with their potential constituents.
-It is an excellent way for campaigns to get their message out there and answer questions from those who may need to be more familiar with the candidate or the movement itself.
+It is an excellent way for campaigns to get their message out there and answer questions from those who may need to be more familiar with the candidate or the movement.

 It also allows debate with other candidates or parties and will enable campaigns to showcase their values and policy stances more effectively than traditional advertising channels.